 International Workers’ Day and How It’s Observed in La Phoenikera

-May 1, aka May Day is known to most of the world as Labor Day and officially, International Workers’ Day.
-The U.S. doesn’t celebrate it as such but actions are held in many places in the country, including La Phoenikera, to commemorate the occasion.
-Because of that, we figured we’d come up with a handy-dandy timeline of how May 1 became International Worker’s Day since Phoenikerxs don’t just live in the U.S. but also in the world at large, so it would serve us to gain some international knowledge.
-We also figured we’d let people know what is going on in La Phoenikera that day in case you feel compelled to be part of it.
+May 1, aka May Day, is known to most of the world as Labor Day and, officially, International Workers’ Day.
+The U.S. doesn’t celebrate it as such, but actions are held in many places in the country, including La Phoenikera, to commemorate the occasion.
+Because of that, we figured we’d come up with a handy-dandy timeline of how May 1 became International Worker’s Day since Phoenikerxs don’t just live in the U.S. but also the world at large, so it would serve us to gain some international knowledge.
+We also figured we’d let people know what was happening in La Phoenikera that day if they felt compelled to participate.

 May Day in the world

-Late 1880s: Labor movements across the U.S. were strengthening their demands for shorter workdays without a cut in pay because they started asking for this since the 1870s and nobody was listening!
+The late 1880s: Labor movements across the U.S. strengthened their demands for shorter workdays without a pay cut because they had started asking for this since the 1870s, and nobody was listening!

 May 1, 1886: About 200,000 U.S. workers hold a strike to demand an 8-hour work day (how dare they?!).

-Also May 1, 1886: There is a major union demonstration in Chicago in support of the 8-hour workday.
+Also, on May 1, 1886, There was a major union demonstration in Chicago in support of the 8-hour workday.

-May 4, 1886: Demonstrations continue in Chicago and a peaceful meeting is held at Haymarket Square, but shit hits the fan.
-About 180 policemen show up to disperse what was left over of the meeting (a few hundred people).
+May 4, 1886: Demonstrations continue in Chicago, and a peaceful meeting is held at Haymarket Square, but shit hits the fan.
+About 180 policemen showed up to disperse what was left over from the meeting (a few hundred people).
 Unfortunately, a bomb exploded close to the policemen, wounding 67 of them and killing seven.
-Police retaliated against the peaceful protesters, killed some and wounded 200.
+Police retaliated against the peaceful protesters, killed some, and injured 200 others.
 This becomes known as The Haymarket Affair.

 1889: The International Socialist Conference declared May 1 an international holiday for labor… International Workers’ Day, in commemoration of The Haymarket Affair.